 • What’s the best I can expect if I continue chemo?
 What is the goal?

-• How do we know for sure if chemo is no longer working?
+• How can we tell if chemo is no longer working?
 What additional tests, if any, would help us make this decision?

 • Should we switch to another chemo drug?
-If so, how long will it be before we know that one is working?
+If so, how long will it take to know that one is working?

 • Are there any other treatments I haven’t tried yet?
 If so, what are the potential benefits and harms of those treatments?
 What’s involved in getting the treatment?